shnoh171/shnoh171.github.io/_posts/2019-08-11-producer-consumer-problem-in-python.md

 ```
 When the buffer size is greater than one, this solution will not work since there is a race condition (Multiple processes accessing the buffer (queue) at the same time).

-Adding a mutex (we used Python's Lock primitive) will solve the problem.
+Adding a mutex (I used Python's Lock primitive) will solve the problem.
 ```python
 import threading
 import random